 The MEE audio M6 Pro are slightly more comfortable than the MEE audio Sport-Fi M6 thanks to their memory foam tips.
 Their ear hook design is also less flimsy than the original, which makes them fit your ears a bit more securely.
 However, they do not quite fit as snugly as some of the pricier in-ear headphones we've reviewed like the Westone W40.
 Also if you're not a fan of the in-ear fit, they may still get a bit fatiguing after wearing them for a while.

-These headphones have a simple and easy-to-use control scheme that's a bit difficult to see due to the transparent casing of the in-line remote.
+The MEE audio M6 Pro have a simple and easy-to-use control scheme that's a bit difficult to see due to the transparent casing of the in-line remote.
 They provide the basic functions for call/music track skipping and volume control.
 The buttons are also relatively responsive although the slider could use a more discrete input with notches.

-The Mee audio M6 Pro like most in-ears are easy to carry around on your person.
-They will fit into most pockets and come with a good case that's a little large but still quite portable.
+The MEE audio M6 Pro are incredibly portable.
+They fit into most pockets and come with a good case that's a little large but still quite portable.
 This makes them practical and convenient to have on you at all times.